avalon60/ctk_theme_builder/docs/installs-upgrades.md

 ## Create And Activate A Virtual Environment

+Before installing CTk Theme Builder from PyPI, create and activate a Python virtual environment so the application and its dependencies are isolated from other Python packages on your system.

 Recommended installation from PyPI is via a virtual environment.

 On Linux or macOS: